-Admissions deferral
+Admissions Deferral

 The Division of Occupational Therapy Education will consider requests for a deferral of admission for students with unforeseen or extraordinary extenuating circumstances.
-Deferral requests must be received in writing by June 1 of the year of planned entry.
-Requests for deferral may only be made by applicants who have been offered admission.
+Requests for deferral may only be made by applicants who have been offered admission and have completed the prerequisites for admission by July 15 of the year they applied to enter.
 Applicants with an alternate status will not be considered for deferral.